 Section 162(m) of the Internal Revenue Code denies a deduction by an employer for certain compensation in excess of \$1 million per year paid by a publicly traded corporation to the named executive officers at the end of the taxable year.
 Compensation with respect to stock options, including upon exercise of a non-qualified stock option or upon a disqualifying disposition of an incentive stock option, as described below under "Federal Income Tax Effects," or other compensation pursuant to the 2000 Plan, will be excluded from this deduction limit if it satisfies certain requirements.
-The requirements include: (i) the stock option or right must be granted at an exercise price not lower than fair market value at date of grant (or the award must be made on account of the attainment of performance goals that meet the requirements of Section 162(m); (ii) the plan under which the award is granted must state the maximum number of shares with respect to which options or rights may be granted during a specified period to any individual; and (iv) the material terms pursuant to which the compensation is to be paid must be disclosed to, and approved by, shareholders in a separate vote prior to payment.
+The requirements include: (i) the stock option or right must be granted at an exercise price not lower than fair market value at date of grant (or the award must be made on account of the attainment of performance goals that meet the requirements of Section 162(m)); (ii) the stock option grant or other stock award must be made by a committee composed of two or more "outside directors" within the meaning of Section 162(m); (iii) the plan under which the award is granted must state the maximum number of shares with respect to which options or rights may be granted during a specified period to any individual; and (iv) the material terms pursuant to which the compensation is to be paid must be disclosed to, and approved by, shareholders in a separate vote prior to payment.
 The 2000 Plan meets the requirements of paragraphs (i) through (iii) above, and approval of the 2000 Plan by United's shareholders is being proposed to comply with requirement (iv), so that compensation with respect to stock options and stock awards may be excluded from the deduction limit under 162(m) of the Internal Revenue Code.